The Nottinghamshire and District

 policies are being met.

-The Trustees have delegated their voting rights to Brewin Dolphin as
+The Trustees have delegated their voting rights to Brewin as investment

-investment manager of the Scheme’s growth assets.
-The Scheme’s other
+manager of the Scheme’s growth assets.
+The Scheme’s other investments consist

-investments consist of government issued debt, corporate bonds and securitised
+of government issued debt, corporate bonds and securitised credit.
+As such,

 The Trustees will look to discuss voting activity where applicable with